xuru/pyvisdk/docs/source/do/vm_acquired_ticket_event.rst

     .. py:attribute:: ticketType

-        The type of the ticket
+        The type of the ticketSee VirtualMachine.TicketType